Dictionary

 For this assignment, you will build a simple terminal interface for a dictionary API using the Free Dictionary API.

 You don’t need to know anything about APIs or how to use them.
-When you accept this assignment on GitHub Classroom (check the Canvas assignment for the invite link), your repository will automatically include some starter code.
+Your GitHub Classroom repository will automatically include some starter code.
 This starter code contains libraries and functions that will handle communication with the API for you.
 Your task is to call these functions appropriately.

-function to guide you.
-Additionally, the starter code includes a file called README.md
+There are commented-out examples in the provided skeleton main() function to guide you.
+Additionally, the starter code includes a file called README.md with more implementation tips.
+The contents of README.md will be displayed on your repository’s main page.

 Make sure to follow the best practices and guidelines mentioned in the style guide, and check your assignment rubric in Canvas.